LukeSchwarz/WebjetMovieMatch/README.md

 Some of the data will not work, for example, some of the images are not valid paths.

-- For the missing image data, I thought it would be out of scope for this task to replace the data instead I added a default 404 image when the link didn’t work.
+- For the missing image data, I thought it would be out of scope for this task to replace the data instead I added a default 404 image when the link doesn't work.

   - I debated having a single list of movies made from conjoining the two lists received from both API's and using the data from the one with the valid poster image which may have worked for this task but I felt it is not how I would handle it in a real world example and would instead fix the data comming from the API.